migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/usability.md

 **Priority:** <PriorityLabel priority="Could Have"/>

 **Description:**
 The application shall be designed for future internationalization (i18n), with text externalized, Unicode support, and consideration for RTL languages.

 **Rationale:**
 While English-only is acceptable for MVP, preparing for i18n demonstrates forward-thinking design and reduces refactoring effort for future localization.

 **Measurement:**

-- All user-facing text externalized
+- All user-facing text is externalized
 - No hardcoded strings in components
 - i18n framework integrated (e.g., Angular i18n, ngx-translate)